-- Researching the historical background of the specific tribe(s) in the Parent Center service area would be invaluable in building rapport with Native parents in each area. - The process of rebuilding communities, nurturing and educating (or re-educating) Native parents will require tremendous time, energy, and commitment on the part of Parent Centers and tribal communities.
-Outreach to Native parents needs to be a priority and may need to include dedicating funds to cover the costs of outreach.
-Also, Parent Center staff may have to do a number of visits to Native communities before parent participation improves. - The re-education process must begin or be strengthened and must be supportive, accepting, and participatory, allowing Native parents opportunities to learn and build skills necessary for themselves-skills that, in turn, they can pass on to their children.
-Skills could include supporting student self-esteem, attendance, and achievement. - Additional training for school and Parent Center staff may be necessary in changing perceptions and abilities to work effectively with Native parents.
-Native people repeatedly express concern about school staff attitudes, behaviors, and lack of knowledge about the history, culture(s), and language(s) of tribes.
+Parent Center staff may have to do a number of visits to Native communities before parent participation improves.

+- The re-educative process must begin or be strengthened and must be supportive, accepting, and participatory, and must allow Native parents opportunities to learn and build skills necessary for themselves; skills which in turn, they can pass on to their children. - Additional training for school and Parent Center staff may be necessary in changing perceptions and abilities to work effectively with Native parents.
+Native people repeatedly express concern about school staff attitudes, behaviors and lack of knowledge about the history, culture(s) and language(s) of tribes.
 High school staff turnover in some schools requires that this training be offered as a regular opportunity.
+Parent Centers may want to use the corresponding power point developed to accompany this document.